 How To Get There From Here

 Reconomy begins with our Global Timebank, which is our global network of mutual support.
-Here persons earn credit through hour-for-hour trade of knowledge and skill, and for service to the global community by joining, growing, and stewarding this new global marketplace, and for helping launch and grow Reconomy Community Marketplaces where local goods as well as services are traded.
+Here persons earn credit through hour-for-hour trade of knowledge and skill, and for service to the global community by joining, growing, and stewarding this new global marketplace, and for helping launch and grow Reconomy community marketplaces where local goods as well as services are traded.
+The result is a self-managing, self-scaling global marketplace that builds self-managing, self-scaling local and virtual community marketplaces.

-In our Global Timebank and in our Community Marketplaces, we pay-forward the knowledge and skills we acquire.
-This provides an immediate and continuous opportunity to every person to earn by learning and teaching, as we trade a resource that increases with each transaction.
-And Reconomy's marketplaces provide us the option to either trade our time with each other or donate our credit to the community commons.
-This option multiplies our opportunities to share, making our living catalogue of knowledge an ultimate crowdsourcing tool for building the world of the future.
+In our Global Timebank and in our community marketplaces, we pay-forward the knowledge and skills we acquire in able to regain credit for further trade.
+This provides an immediate and continuous opportunity to every person to earn by learning and teaching, as we share knowledge resources that increase with every transaction.
+Reconomy's marketplaces also provide the option to either trade our time with each other or to donate our credit to the community commons.
+This option multiplies our opportunities to share-forward, making our living library of knowledge an ultimate crowdsourcing tool for building the world of the future.

-We create our Community Marketplaces through scaling our Timebank trading platform to local and virtual communities, using our same credit-tracking strategy.
+We create our community marketplaces through scaling our Timebank trading platform to local and virtual communities, using our same credit-tracking strategy.
 As with our Timebank, in these independent community systems we're credited for building our community commons of essential human and natural resources, but here we earn additional credit through trading goods as well as services.
-And instead of measuring our credit in hours, the value of credit in our Community Marketplaces is measured in national currency to allow these local trading platforms to work in communities right alongside the global marketplace.
+And instead of measuring our local credit in hours, the value of credit in our community marketplaces is measured in national currency to allow local credit to work right alongside national money.

 People Power Stations

-Our People Power Stations are local makerspaces, helping accomplish this transformation in local communities through the use of our SunMoney strategy -- our innovation of discounting energy when traded for credit issued to develop the energy.
+Our People Power Stations are local makerspaces, helping accomplish this transformation in local communities through the use of our SunMoney strategy - our innovation of discounting renewable energy when traded for credit that's issued to develop that energy.
 This discount produces a demand for both the local credit and the local energy, stimulating continuous development of local resources to produce local goods and services for local consumption, and impelling and empowering responsible stewardship.
-The three key components of our local credit marketplaces: